ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Clockwork_District.md

 ## The ClockTower

 The Clocktower is a tall and slender tower, reaching several stories high.
 Its architectural design combines the precision of gnomish craftsmanship with the elegance of magical embellishments.
 The tower is constructed from a combination of polished stone and metal, with intricate gears and cogs visibly incorporated into its exterior.
 Near the top of the tower, there is an observation platform with a protective railing.
 Visitors can access this platform for a panoramic view of the district and the surrounding city.
 Glowing lines of magical energy run along the edges of the clock faces in the shape of gnomish runes, creating a quite mesmerizing display, that you imagine serves a dual purpose in design and function.

+# Locations

+## C1 - Arcane Armaments Emporium

+> The Arcane Armaments Emporium boasts a shimmering sign adorned with arcane symbols that seem to dance with ethereal light.
+The enchanting ambiance of the shop is enhanced by floating orbs of light, softly illuminating the various magical wares on display.
+The shop smells like fruity fireworks

+- Proprietor is Enchantress `Lirella Starsong`, a skilled mage and artisan renowned for her ability to imbue weapons and armor with magical properties.
+    - Her demeanor exudes a sense of mystical grace, and her every movement seems to carry an ethereal quality.
+- The shop offers an array of enchanted armor, weapons, and magical curiosities, each item meticulously crafted and infused with mystical energies.
+- Custom Enchantments: Lirella provides consultations for custom enchantments, tailoring magical effects to suit the preferences and needs of discerning customers.
+Fees may apply.
+- Discounts for Rare Materials: Patrons offering rare magical materials receive discounts on both standard and custom enchanted items.
+- Knowledgeable Assistant, `Thrain Stonescribe`, assists customers in understanding the properties and potential of magical items.